Atik203/animexin-player-controller-extension/README.md

 ## 🆕 Recent Changes

+- **Server Selection Enhanced**:
+- - Added "All Player Sub" support for older videos that may not have "Hardsub English Dailymotion"
+- - Auto-refresh server selection if player doesn't load within 2 seconds
+- - Improved fallback chain: Dailymotion → All Player Sub → Ok.ru → Any Dailymotion
+- **Player Loading Improvements**:
+- - Wait for player to be seekable before attempting intro skip
+- - Prevents "video doesn't play" issues from seeking too early

-- Added iframe support for Dailymotion embeds via postMessage API per the official guide ([Dailymotion Embed Guide](https://developers.dailymotion.com/guides/embed/)).
+* Added iframe support for Dailymotion embeds via postMessage API per the official guide ([Dailymotion Embed Guide](https://developers.dailymotion.com/guides/embed/)).
   - Ensures `api=1` and `origin` are present on the iframe URL.
   - Subscribes to key events and normalizes payloads for reliable intro/outro handling.
   - Sends multi-format seek/play/pause commands for broader compatibility.
-- Fullscreen behavior refined:
+* Fullscreen behavior refined:
   - Removed global page click trigger that could hijack controls.
   - Fullscreen now activates on double‑click of the HTML5 video in the top page only.
-- Messaging reliability improvements:
+* Messaging reliability improvements:
   - Content script message listener is registered as early as possible.
   - Popup includes a one-time programmatic injection fallback and retry.
-- Manifest updates:
+* Manifest updates:
   - `all_frames: true` for content scripts, `match_origin_as_fallback: true`.
   - Added host permissions for common embed domains (e.g., `*.dailymotion.com`).
   - Added `scripting` permission for fallback injection.

-If intro/outro skipping does not work on non-Dailymotion providers (ok.ru, mega, rumble), they may require provider‑specific APIs similar to Dailymotion.
+**Note**: Intro/outro skipping works best with Dailymotion players.
+Other providers (ok.ru, mega, rumble) may require additional setup.